 Level 2-Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
 If the asset or liability has a specified (contractual) term, a Level 2 input must be observable for substantially the full term of the asset or liability.
-We did not have any Level 2 assets or liability activities during the financial year ended October 30, 2011.
+We did not have any Level 2 assets activities during the financial year ended October 28, 2012.

-Level 3 -Level 3 inputs are unobservable inputs for the asset or liability in which there is little, if any market activity for the asset or liability at the measurement date.
+Level 3 -Level 3 inputs are unobservable inputs for the asset or liability in which there is little, if any, market activity for the asset or liability at the measurement date.
 Level 3 assets and liabilities include cost method investments, goodwill, amortizable intangible assets, and property, plant and equipment, which are measured at fair value using a discounted cash flow approach when they are impaired.
-We did not have any Level 3 asset or liability activities during the financial year ended October 30, 2011.
+Quantitative information for Level 3 assets and liabilities reviewed at each reporting period, include indicators of significant deterioration in the earnings performance, credit rating, asset quality, business prospects of the investee, and financial indicators of the investee's ability to continue as a going concern.

-NOTES TO THE FINANCIAL STATEMENTS-(Continued) For the financial year ended October 30, 2011
+NOTES TO THE FINANCIAL STATEMENTS-(Continued) For the financial year ended October 28, 2012